 Riders are very common on life insurance policies.
 One such rider is critical illness cover.
 A policy with this rider would pay out if the insured were to be diagnosed with some type of life-threatening illness, such as cancer.
 However, a permanent disability would not be covered under a typical critical illness policy, so the TPD rider can be added.

 Typically, any type of severe illness, health condition, or injury not covered in critical illness can be covered in TPD.
-For example, some health conditions may not be immediately life threatening but they can prevent someone from being able to work.
-One condition that must be met, however, with this coverage is there is no recovery expected and the individual will suffer from this condition for the remainder of his or her life.
+For example, some health conditions may not be immediately life-threatening, but they can prevent someone from being able to work.
+One condition that must be met, however, with this coverage is that no recovery is expected, and the individual will suffer from this condition for the remainder of his or her life.

-In some cases, this type of insurance will be offered by the employer.
-However, it should be noted the coverage is often minimal and having your own coverage to supplement it is a wise choice.
-Claybrooke Life Insurance is here to assist you in every way to find an initial or supplemental policy that will meet your needs.
+In some cases, the employer will offer this type of insurance.
+However, it should be noted that the coverage is often minimal, and having your own coverage to supplement it is a wise choice.
+Claybrooke Life Insurance is here to assist you in finding an initial or supplemental policy that will meet your needs.

 TPD Defined

 Total and permanent disability coverage has seen its fair share of scrutiny over the years.
-Much of this confusion fell on providers as consumers were unsure of or did not understand exactly what was covered in the policy.
-They would secure a policy with the understanding that virtually every condition and situation was covered only to have their claim declined by the insurance company.
+Much of this confusion fell on providers, as consumers were unsure of or did not understand exactly what was covered in the policy.
+They would secure a policy with the understanding that virtually every condition and situation was covered, only to have the insurance company decline their claim.

 All of this confusion led to the Association of British Insurers, referred to as the ABI, to call for clarification on the part of the insurance companies regarding terms included in policies.
-In the early months of 2011, a new statement of best practices for critical illness was published.
-This groundbreaking document clearly laid out insurance terms and what is and is not covered under these policies.
+In early 2011, a new statement of best practices for critical illness was published.
+This groundbreaking document clearly outlined insurance terms and what is and is not covered under these policies.

-From a consumer standpoint, it offered clarification for confusing terms and finally allowed them to secure a policy knowing what was and was not covered in their policy.
-Over the past two years, consumers have become much more knowledgeable about policies and are finally able to secure the proper coverage needed without any confusion.
+From a consumer standpoint, it clarified confusing terms and finally allowed consumers to secure a policy knowing what was and was not covered in their policy.
+Over the past two years, consumers have become much more knowledgeable about policies and can finally secure the proper coverage needed without any confusion.

 Don’t Wait Too Long